alexhunsley/complib-show-music-score-ratio/README.md

 ![Complib screenshot without plugin showing just the usual Music score](images/complib_default.png)

-With the plugin installed, when sorting by MusicScore, the Music column shows the ratio; the music score is now shown in bracket:
+With the plugin installed, when sorting by MusicScore, the Music column shows (and sorts) the ratio; the music score is now shown in bracket:

 ![Complib screenshot without plugin showing just the usual Music score](images/complib_music_ratio_plugin_sorted_by_ratio.png)

-If you click the Music header, we sort by music score, but the music ratio is still shown (in brackets):
+If you click the Music header, we toggle back to sorting by music score, (but the music ratio is still shown in brackets):

 ![Complib screenshot without plugin showing just the usual Music score](images/complib_music_ratio_plugin_sorted_by_music_score.png)

-Note: if you sort results by something other than MusicScore no ratio will appear on the page.
+Note: if you sort results by something other than MusicScore, no ratio will appear on the page.